ghbrown/ghbrown.github.io/content/topics/quotes.md

 ---

-"We disavow any knowledge of the existence of PDF files of Demmel's book.
+"We disavow any knowledge of the existence of PDF files of Demmel's book."
 <br>
-*provides link*"
+*provides link*

 \- [Gene Golub and Lek-Heng Lim](https://www.stat.uchicago.edu/~lekheng/courses/302/)